 Indulge in snorkeling or scuba diving to see magnificent coral reefs or stay in beach resorts at Havelock island.
 Visit Port Blair, Ross Islands, Neil Islands, Gandhi marine park, and Cellular Jail.
 Book memorable holiday packages on TravelTriangle.

-2. Go for bird watching at Chidiya Tapu
+2. Chidiya Tapu

 The weather of Andaman in September is a great time for bird watching at Chidiya Tapu, the famous bird island.
 Home to over 240 species of birds, you can spot beautiful creatures here like parakeets, drongos, doves, eagles, etc. This is undoubtedly one of the best things to do for those who admire nature and wildlife.